troymessina/PhysicsArtOfModeling/05NewtonsLaws.md

 \sum F_y &= ma_y \\
 \sum F_z &= ma_z
 ```
 In order to use Newton's Second Law, we thus need to introduce a coordinate system so that we can work with the components of the vectors (forces and acceleration) in that coordinate system.
-Usually, a good choice of coordinate system is one where the $x$ (or $y$) axis is parallel to the acceleration vector. [](#fig:newtonslaws:2blocksI_fbd_m1) shows the free-body diagram from the $m_1$ block from the previous example ([](#ex:newtonslaws:2blocksI)) along with a good choice of coordinate system.
+Usually, a good choice of coordinate system is one where the $x$ (or $y$) axis is parallel to the acceleration vector. [](#fig:newtonslaws:2blocksI_fbd_m1) shows the free-body diagram from the $m_1$ block from the previous example ([Example 5.4](#ex:newtonslaws:2blocksI)) along with a good choice of coordinate system.
 ```{figure} figures/NewtonsLaws/2blocksI_fbd_m1.png
 :label: fig:newtonslaws:2blocksI_fbd_m1
 :width: 25%